DataDog/datadog-serverless-functions/aws/logs_monitoring/README.md

     endpoint.
 This will still encrypt the traffic between the forwarder and the log intake endpoint, but will not verify if the destination SSL certificate is valid.
 - `DdUseCompression` - Set to false to disable log compression.
 Only valid when sending logs over HTTP.
 - `DdCompressionLevel` - Set the compression level from 0 (no compression) to 9 (best compression).
+    The default compression level is 6.
+You may see some benefit with regard to decreased outbound network traffic if you increase the compression level, at the expense of increased Forwarder execution duration.
-- `DdForwardLog` - Set to false to disable log forwarding, while keep the forwarder forward other observability data, such as metrics and traces from Lambda functions.
+- `DdForwardLog` - Set to false to disable log forwarding, while continuing to forward other observability data, such as metrics and traces from Lambda functions.

 Log Scrubbing (Optional)